OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-124.md

 ## Psalm 124:5

-> Then the raging waters would have swept over our soul.”
+> and the raging waters would have swept over our soul.”

 ---